eric-bach/task-genie/docs/docs/configuration/knowledge_base.md

 #### **Recommended Folder Hierarchy**

-Organize your Project Scoped documents using this structure:
+Organize your Project documents using this structure:

 ```
 Knowledge Base/